Introduction

 Deploy New Server

 To create a new BMC server via the GUI, log in to the BMC portal.
-The landing page is the Servers tab, where you can customize and deploy your new BMC server.
-Whenever you create a new server, it appears on this page.
+The landing page is the Home tab, where you can create servers and access different BMC features.

 Note: If you prefer using an API or CLI to create and manage BMC servers, refer to our APIs on Developer Portal.

-To create a server, select the Deploy New Server button.
+To deploy a BMC server, select the Deploy New Server button on the Home or Servers page.

-There are two screens with the total of eight or nine steps depending on the selected OS.
+There are three screens with multiple steps in the process, the number depending on the selected OS.

 Select a physical data center location for the BMC server.
-The pricing is the same for all locations, and you can choose any data center for the same price.
+The pricing is the same for all locations, so you can choose any data center.

-There are six available locations where you can deploy a BMC server:
+There are seven available locations where you can deploy a BMC server:

 The billing section allows you to select the desired billing model.
 The available options are: